 One trick to keep in mind when painting with acrylics is to dampen your brush before you load it with paint.
 Not dripping but just damp.
 Starting with the bristles damp prevents the paint from drying in the bristles too quickly and building up making you lose your chisel edge while painting.
 It won’t stop it, but it will lengthen the amount of time you have before you need to completely rinse your brush out to get rid of too much paint in the bristles.

-My go to tool that I love and would not be without when painting is my brush caddy basin.
+My go-to tool that I love and would not be without while painting is my brush caddy basin.

 As you can see my brush basin is well used.
 The ribs on the left side are wonderful for getting paint out of the brush thoroughly.